learn-co-curriculum/ruby-yield-practice-blocks-procs-and-lambdas/README.md

 ```

 Lambdas and procs are used almost interchangeably, but there are a few differences between the two:

-* lambdas expect a certain amount of arguments and check for them; procs just returns nil for the missing argument, but does not throw an error
+* lambdas expect a certain amount of arguments and check for them; procs just returns `nil` for the missing argument, but does not throw an error
-* they return differently: lambdas return to the calling method and procs return immediately without going back to the caller
-  * essentially lambdas behave more like method calls; you can think of them as anonymous functions
+* they return differently: lambdas return to the calling method and procs return immediately without going back to the caller—essentially, lambdas behave more like method calls: you can think of them as anonymous functions

 ## Closing Thoughts

 If this is confusing to you, particularly the procs and lambdas, don't worry!
 Procs and lambdas are awesome and enable you to write interesting, powerful code.
-However, day to day you won't be working with them a whole lot.Blocks, however, you interact with everyday.
+However, day to day you won't be working with them a whole lot.
+Blocks, however, you will interact with every day.
 Focus on getting to know them the best.

 ## Resources